 Thyme is an evergreen subshrub herb of many different varieties, all have tiny aromatic leaves and flower in summer.
 Easy care and disease free.
 Grow in full sun in well-drained soil.

 Marjoram grows best in full sun in well-drained soil and is tolerant of most conditions.
 Harvest the leaves before flowers appear or they taste bitter.

 Strawberries have to be everyone’s favorite fruit to grow, and they work well in towers, hanging bags and vertical gardens.
 They need a sunny, sheltered spot, fertile, very well-drained soil and organic matter added.

 Climbers for creating living walls

 (Above, left tor right)

 Hops are not just for beer; they are a great hardy climbing plant for gardens and will grow anywhere.
-Not a vine but a bine because they twine clockwise around a support rather than sending out tendrils.
+Not a vine but a bine, because they twine clockwise around a support rather than sending out tendrils.
 Plant rhizomes in humus-rich soil.

 Laburnum creates a spectacular sight when the golden racemes hang down in late May/early June.
 They need a well-drained site with light soil and the classic combination is to grow purple alliums underneath.
-A note of caution – don’t plant where children play, as all parts are toxic.
+A note of caution – don’t plant where children or pets play, as all parts are toxic.

 Honeysuckle climbers prefer moist, well-drained humus-rich soil in a sunny spot.
 The more sun, the more flowers, which are also attractive to beneficial insects and are deer resistant.
 Keep well watered and mulch to preserve moisture.